pr-sanchez/minesweeper/README.md

 # Project

-I'ts a "copy" of the Minesweeper game do it at my way, I'll be updating this project during these months until I feel good with my code structure, readability, reusability and good practices in React.js and JavaScript.
+It's a "copy" of the Minesweeper game coded at my way, I'll be updating this project during these months until I feel good with my code structure, in terms of, readability, reusability and good practices in React.js and JavaScript.

 # App

-For now it's in GithubPages, but soon i'll move it to firebase because GithubPages don't support SPAs natively.
+For now, it's in GithubPages, but soon I'll move it to Firebase because GithubPages don't support SPAs natively.
 [View online](https://github.com/pr-sanchez/minesweeper)

 # Collaboration